Occupation Report Β· Legal

 Your personalised plan

-Judges score 16/100 on average — but your score depends on seniority, location, and skills.
+Judges score 16/100 on average — but yours depends on your seniority, your employer's AI rollout, and how much Legal research & precedent analysis the job actually involves.

 Not a Judge?
 Check your own score.